 Darrell U. asks: “What are the definitions of performance measurement terms… metric vs. measure, performance indicator vs. key performance indicator?”

 Darrell goes on to rightly say that there is plenty of confusion on the meaning and relationship of these terms to each other, that there is no standardised usage in the literature e.g. ‘metric’ and ‘measure’ are used interchangeably by many, or used as one subordinate to the other sometimes, and the reverse other times.
 Good grief.

 How do we deal with the performance management terminology?

-The terminology debate is attempting to put consistent labels onto specific concepts of performance management.
-The concepts are more important than the labels, in my humble opinion.
+The KPI terminology debate attempts to put consistent labels onto specific concepts of performance management.
+But the concepts are far more important than the labels, in my humble opinion.

-Here’s my take on the four most important concepts associated with performance management (and of course I’m using my own preferred terminology to label these concepts):
+Here’s my take on the four most important concepts associated with performance management (and of course I’m using my own preferred KPI or performance measurement terminology to label these concepts):